-Title: Open regional funds for South-East Europe – modernisation of municipal services
+Title: Open Regional Fund for South-East Europe – Modernisation of Municipal Services

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Country: Albania, Bosnia and Herzegovina, Kosovo, FYR Macedonia, Montenegro, Serbia
+Country: Albania, Bosnia and Herzegovina, Kosovo, Macedonia (FYR), Montenegro, Serbia

 Lead executing agency: Regional Cooperation Council (RCC)

 The countries of South-East Europe are currently implementing reforms required for accession to the European Union (EU).
 The challenges relating to municipal services are particularly great due to decentralisation.
 Municipalities and public utilities often lack the expertise, resources and products needed to implement the EU’s rigorous standards, which call for improved municipal services.